sr39/gizmo-debug/scripts/gizmo_documentation.md

 **FORCE\_ENTROPIC\_EOS\_BELOW**: This allows you to set (manually) the alternative energy-entropy switch which is enabled by default in MFM/MFV: if relative velocities (approach mach numbers) are below this threshold relative to the sound speed, it uses the entropic EOS.
 This is designed to reduce numerical diffusivity much more accurately than the alternative 'energy-entropy' switch above, but this value can be important in highly sub-sonic problems

+**EOS\_GMC\_BAROTROPIC**: Manually hard-codes a barotropic EOS calibratied to Masunaga and Inutsuka 2000; useful for test problems in small-scale star formation such as cloud collapse, jet launching.
+See Federrath et al. 2014 ApJ, 790, 128F for the physical details.

 **DISABLE\_SPH\_PARTICLE\_WAKEUP**: This turns off the codes ability to "wake up" particles: i.e. to move a particle from a large timestep to a smaller one (by default, if the signal velocity of a particle increases, or it is more than a factor of ~2 larger timestep than its neighbor particles, it is forced into shorter timesteps).
 Disabling this can lead to severe errors in poorly-resolved flows (because particles might "move through" each other), so this flag should only be activated for debugging.

+**DO\_UPWIND\_TIME\_CENTERING**: This (and `DO_HALFSTEP_FOR_MESHLESS_METHODS`) use alternative methods for up-winding the fluxes in the MFM/MFV schemes. this up-weighting can be more accurate in hydrostatic problems with a large sound-speed discontinuity -if- the pressure gradient is steady-state, but if they are moving or unstable, it is less accurate (and can suppress mixing).

 <a name="config-debug-fluids"></a>
 ### _Additional Fluid Physics and Gravity_

-**COOLING\_OPERATOR\_SPLIT**: By default, if COOLING is active, the code will incorporate the hydro work terms into the cooling function which solves for the new temperature fully implicitly.
+**COOLING\_OPERATOR\_SPLIT**: By default, if `COOLING` is active, the code will incorporate the hydro work terms into the cooling function which solves for the new temperature fully implicitly.
 However, enabling this explicitly operator-splits the hydro work update.
 This is less accurate, but necessary if e.g. you are enabling new cooling physics.

+**COOL\_LOWTEMP\_THIN\_ONLY**: In the `COOL_LOW_TEMPERATURES` module, treat low-temperature cooling as optically-thin instead of interpolating between optically-thin and -thick regimes.

-**MHD\_ALTERNATIVE\_LEAPFROG\_SCHEME**: Adopt an alternative leapfrog time-step scheme, where magnetic fields are treated like potential/positions (per Federico Stasyszyn's suggestion): this is still being tested, but may give slightly improved results for certain types of problems (effects do appear to be small, however)
+**MHD\_ALTERNATIVE\_LEAPFROG\_SCHEME**: Adopt an alternative leapfrog time-step scheme, where magnetic fields are treated like potential/positions (per Federico Stasyszyn's suggestion): this is still being tested, but may give slightly improved results for certain types of problems (effects do appear to be small, however).

 **SUPER\_TIMESTEP\_DIFFUSION**: Employs a super-timestepping scheme to accelerate integration of explicit diffusion operators.
 This can give a significant speedup on idealized problems.
 In fully non-linear problems, it is not clear how much this improves performance, and it needs to be carefully vetted for the given problem before it is used.

 **EVALPOTENTIAL**: Forces code to evaluate the gravitational potential (not just forces and accelerations) for all particles.
-Not needed unless de-bugging (even if you set the code to output the potential, you dont need to set this, since it will just evaluate when needed for outputs)
+Not needed unless de-bugging (even if you set the code to output the potential, you dont need to set this, since it will just evaluate when needed for outputs).

+**GRAVITY\_HYBRID\_OPENING\_CRIT**: Use **both** the Barnes-Hut and relative angle opening criterion for the gravity tree (normally choose one or the other).
+This is more conservative but allows more accurate forces and timestepping when local forces are strong enough to be dominant over intermediate-and-long-range forces, e.g. when there are hard binaries or multiples.

+**TIDAL\_TIMESTEP\_CRITERION**: This replaces the standard acceleration-based timestep criterion with one based on the tidal tensor norm, which is more accurate and adaptive, when there are sharp passages with strong tidal forces (e.g. hard binaries).
+This only influences the gravity-based timestep, no other components of the timestepping.
+This of course also involves calculating the tidal tensor in the gravity tree.
+Currently this is designed only for Tree-based simulations: it neglects the PMGRID components, which are timestepped separately.

+**BH\_WAKEUP\_GAS**: Force all gas within the interaction radius of a BH/sink particle to timestep at the same rate (set to lowest timebin of any of the interacting neighbors).
+This is rarely needed but can help with a variety of de-bugging cases.

 <a name="config-debug-ids"></a>
 ### _Particle IDs_